tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 The transformation uses [the visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

-During the traversal phase, babel will do a [depth-first search traversal](https://en.wikipedia.org/wiki/Depth-first_search) and visit each and every node in the AST.
+During the traversal phase, babel will do a [depth-first search traversal](https://en.wikipedia.org/wiki/Depth-first_search) and visit each node in the AST.
 You can specify a callback method in the visitor, such that while visiting the node, babel will call the callback method with the node it is currently visiting.

-In the visitor object, you can specify the name of the node that you want to be notified:
+In the visitor object, you can specify the name of the node you want to modify:

 ```js
 function myCustomPlugin() {